Prestige oil spill: Legal consequences

-The immediate legal consequence of the disaster was the arrest of the captain, Captain Mangouras.
 Captain Mangouras sought refuge for his seriously damaged vessel in a Spanish port.
-The acceptance of such a request has deep historic roots.
-Spain refused and launched criminal charges against Mangouras for refusing to comply immediately with the Spanish demand to restart the engines and steam offshore.
+Although the obligation of Spanish shipping authorities to provide a port of refuge has deep historic roots, in this case the authorities decided to apply the exemptions of international maritime law for situations where the ship would cause environmental or other damage to the port.
+The Captain had been ordered to restart the engines and steam offshore, but refused to comply.
+A replacement captain, Serafin Diaz, was lowered onto the ship per the Spanish government's Industry Ministry, to navigate the ship off the Spanish coast northwest.
+Magouras was arrested and faced criminal charges.
 Bringing the ship into port and booming around her to contain the leaking oil would have been less harmful than sending her back to sea and almost inevitable sinking.

 In May 2003, the Kingdom of Spain brought a civil suit in the Southern District of New York against the American Bureau of Shipping (ABS), the Houston-based international classification society which had certified the "Prestige" as "in class" for its final voyage.
 The "in class" status states that the vessel is in compliance with all applicable rules and laws, not that it is safe, fit for purpose, or seaworthy.
 For the world maritime industry, a key issue raised by the incident was whether classification societies could be held responsible for the consequences.
 International maritime trade publications including TradeWinds, Fairplay and Lloyd's List regularly presented the dispute as a possibly precedent-setting one which could prove fateful for international classification societies, whose assets are dwarfed by the scale of claims to which they could become subject.
 On 2 January 2007, the docket in that lawsuit (SDNY 03-cv-03573) was dismissed.
 The presiding judge ruled that ABS is a "person" as defined by the International Convention on Civil Liability for Oil Pollution Damage (CLC) and, as such, is exempt from direct liability for pollution damage.
-Additionally, the Judge ruled that, since the United States was not a signatory to the International CLC, the US Courts lack the necessary jurisdiction to adjudicate the case.
+Additionally, the Judge ruled that, since the United States was not a signatory to the International CLC, the US courts lack the necessary jurisdiction to adjudicate the case.
 Spain's original damage claim against ABS was some $700 million.